ronaldchacon/yaqb/README.md

     result = orchestrate(Books.all, BookPresenter)

     # Depending on your serializer you can render your data as so:
-    # BluePrinter gem by procore is being here:
+    # BluePrinter gem by procore is used here:
     render json: BookBlueprint.render(request.scope, root: :data, meta: { links: request.links })
   end
 end